-- Coordinate activities of state agencies to improve the effectiveness of state efforts to protect ocean and coastal resources. - Establish policies to coordinate the collection and sharing of scientific data related to ocean and coastal resources and recommend effective and scientifically sound approaches to protecting ocean resources.
+- Coordinate activities of state agencies to improve the effectiveness of state efforts to protect ocean and coastal resources. - Establish policies to coordinate the collection and sharing of scientific data related to ocean and coastal resources and ensurerecommend effective and scientifically sound approaches to protecting ocean resources. - Identify and recommend to the Legislature changes in state law and policy needed to achieve the goals of COPA. - Recommend to the Governor and the Legislature actions the State should take to encourage needed changes in federal law and policy.